Are you wondering what it means for your pins?

 Are you interested in growing your community on Instagram?

 To learn how to improve your Instagram marketing, I interview Sue B. Zimmerman.

 More About This Show

+The Social Media Marketing podcast is an on-demand talk radio show from Social Media Examiner.
 It’s designed to help busy marketers and business owners discover what works with social media marketing.

 Share your feedback, read the show notes and get the links mentioned in this episode below!

 Would you like to share other content to grow your Pinterest followers and other social networks?

 You can also share videos, SlideShares and audio podcasts and extend your exposure in those networks thanks to Pinterest.